DeSciL/Qualtrics/Panel/Panel.md

 | ...        | ...             | ...                 | ...                   | ... |

 The exit codes are now stored in the fields LastName and ExternalDataReference.

+Notes:
-Note: You can add additional panel variable as EmbeddedDataA-EmbeddedDataZ to control the flow of your survey.
+- You can add additional panel variable as EmbeddedDataA-EmbeddedDataZ to control the flow of your survey.

 #### 3. Upload exit codes into a Qualtrics panel